access-ci-org/Operations_Github_Collaboration/git_workflow.md

 * Any text inside curly braces (`{` and `}`) denotes a placeholder.
 Replace them (the entire placeholder including the curly braces) with the appropriate value.
+* The "rebase" option may cause problems if:
+  * The repo has a workflow that publishes development versions with "guessed" version strings that are not unique (ie: test.pypi.org)
+  * For these repos, the "Squash and merge" option may be preferred.

 ## FAQ
 See: [Frequently Asked Questions](/faq.md)